Ysleta del Sur Pueblo v. Texas

 Ysleta del Sur Pueblo v.
-Texas, 596 U.S. ___ (2022), was a United States Supreme Court case dealing with whether the state of Texas could control and regulate gambling on Texan Native American reservations.
+Texas, 596 U.S. 685 (2022), was a United States Supreme Court case dealing with whether the state of Texas could control and regulate gambling on Texan Native American reservations.
 In a 5–4 decision issued in June 2022, the Court ruled that the Restoration Act bans only gaming activities also banned by the state of Texas.

 Background

 During the period between 1968 and 1987, two of the three tribes of Texas- the Ysleta del Sur Pueblo and Alabama-Coushatta- were held under a trust with the state of Texas.
 After this relationship was subsequently rendered invalid by the Texas State Constitution, the tribes were transferred under the jurisdiction of the U.S. Government via the Restoration Act.
 During this time frame, the Ysleta del Sur Pueblo instituted a process of recreational electronic bingo despite the fact that the state of Texas only permitted the game for matters of Charity.
 Thus, conflict arose between two provisions within the Restoration Act.
 The first which barred gambling activity "prohibited" by state law while the second as having the statute not be a "grant of civil or criminal regulatory jurisdiction to the State of Texas".
-As such, The conflict focused on whether the "prohibition" of Gambling laws extends towards the regulation of gaming or whether the term references only games band by the state.
-Initial holdings by the lower courts were largely sympathetic towards the State of Texas' reasoning, with the 5th Circuit hearing the case after a state challenge against the Ysleta del Sur Pueblo for the use of Bingo games that failed to meet Texan regulatory laws.
+As such, The conflict focused on whether the "prohibition" of Gambling laws extends towards the regulation of gaming or whether the term references only games banned by the state.
+Initial holdings by the lower courts were largely sympathetic towards the State of Texas' reasoning, with the Fifth Circuit hearing the case after a state challenge against the Ysleta del Sur Pueblo for the use of Bingo games that failed to meet Texan regulatory laws.